 - Vector graphic images: consist of lines, circles and other mathematical objects.

 Bitmaps are images consisting of several pixels. ach pixel has a colour, and the combination of these pixels of different colours together form an image (see the image below and its enlargement).

-Bitmaps are used e.g. in printed material, in word processing, and on web pages.
+Bitmaps are used e.g. in printed material, in word processing, online materials and websites.
 Here are some methods and hardware with which you can create bitmaps: